Call for Posters

 Poster author(s) are required to attend the scheduled poster session, so that they can discuss their work with conference attendees.

-- names and affiliations of the authors (one of whom should be named as a contact person);
+- Names and affiliations of the authors (one of whom should be named as a contact person in the submission form);